LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     These switches server as identification for the simulation.
 They can be inherited from SOLPS-GUI:
     Run number : The number of the run.
+Must be positive and no more than a 4-digit integer (i.e. span from 0 to 9999).
     Shot number : Shot number identifying the run.
 Defaults to the last number found in shotnumber.history, or 0 if the file is not found.
     Device : The device where the simulation was run.
     User : The user who ran the simulation.